 Undergraduates need adult assistance.

 Students need to have a creditworthy cosigner for any private student loans, unless they can meet underwriting criteria on their own.
-If parents are willing to consider a federal Parent PLUS Loan, the parents will need to borrow that money and be responsible for paying it back themselves.
+If parents are willing to consider a federal Parent PLUS Loan.
+If parents are willing to consider a federal Parent PLUS Loan or a private loan for parents, the parents will need to borrow that money and be responsible for paying it back themselves.

 The debt will need to be repaid.

 Student loans are not usually dischargeable for bankruptcy or other financial hardship.
 When you think about a future repayment amount, remember:

 Interest and other payments can be made during college.

 Most lenders allow early or extra payments on student loans at any time without penalty.
 In addition, paying interest as it accrues during school can reduce the amount of interest that will need to be repaid after graduation.

 Every lender has its own underwriting criteria, qualification requirements, loan terms and repayment schedules.
 Before you sign for a loan, research your options.
 Consider: